AcademySoftwareFoundation/opencue.io/content/docs/Quick starts/quick-start-linux.md

 *   [Docker](https://docs.docker.com/install/)
 *   [Docker Compose](https://docs.docker.com/compose/install/)

-You must allocate a minimum of 6 GB of memory to Docker.

 If you don't already have a recent local copy of the OpenCue source code, you must do one of the following:

 1. Download and unzip the
     [OpenCue source code ZIP file](https://github.com/AcademySoftwareFoundation/OpenCue/archive/master.zip).

-1. If you have the `git` command installed on your machine, you can clone the repository:
+2. If you have the `git` command installed on your machine, you can clone the repository:

         git clone https://github.com/AcademySoftwareFoundation/OpenCue.git